Fully-heavy tetraquark states and their evidences in the LHC observations: Abstract

 \section{Abstract}

-In the framework of a nonrelativistic potential quark model (NRPQM) for heavy quark system, we investigate the mass spectrum of the $P$-wave tetraquark states of $cc\bar{c}\bar{c}$ and $bb\bar{b}\bar{b}$.
-The Hamiltonian contains a linear confinement potential and parameterized one-gluon-exchange potential which includes a Coulomb type potential and spin-dependent potentials.
-The full-heavy tetraquark system is solved by a harmonic oscillator expansion method.
-With the same parameters fixed by the charmonium and bottomonium spectra, we obtained the full spectra for the $S$ and $P$-wave heavy tetraquark states.
-We find that the narrow structure around 6.9 GeV recently observed at LHCb in the di-$J/\psi$ invariant mass spectrum can be naturally explained by the $P$-wave $cc\bar{c}\bar{c}$ states.
-Meanwhile, the observed broad structure around $6.2\sim 6.8$ GeV can be consistently explained by the $S$-wave states around 6.5 GeV predicted in our previous work.
-Some contributions from those suppressed low-lying $P$-wave states around 6.7 GeV are also possible.
-Other decay channels are implied in such a scenario and they can be investigated by future experimental analysis.
-Considering the large discovery potential at LHCb, we give our predictions of the $P$-wave $bb\bar{b}\bar{b}$ states which can be searched for in the future.
+Stimulated by the exciting progress on the observations of the fully-charmed tetraquarks at LHC, we carry out a combined analysis of the mass spectra and fall-apart decays of the $1S$-, $2S$-, and $1P$-wave $cc\bar{c}\bar{c}$ states in a nonrelativistic quark model (NRQM).
+It is found that the $X(6600)$ structure observed in the di-$J/\psi$ invariant mass spectrum can be explained by the $1S$-wave state $T_{(4c)0^{++}}(6550)$.
+This structure may also bear some feed-down effects from the higher $2S$ and/or $1P$ tetraquark states.
+The $X(6900)$ structure observed in both the di-$J/\psi$ and $J/\psi \psi(2S)$ channels can be naturally explained by the $2S$-wave state $T_{(4c)0^{++}}(6957)$.
+The small shoulder structure around $6.2-6.4$ GeV observed at CMS and ATLAS may be due to the feed-down effects from some $1P$-wave states with $C=-1$ and/or some $2S$-wave states with $J^{PC}=0^{++}$.
+Other decay channels are implied in such a scenario and they can be investigated by future experimental analyses.
+Considering the large discovery potential at LHC, we also present predictions for the $bb\bar{b}\bar{b}$ states which can be searched for in the future.